40843245/Limit/README.md

 # Limit
-All info about limit in math will be placed in this repo.
+All info about limit and continuity of function in math will be placed in this repo.